xyproto/botsay/README.md

 ### Color support

-Use `-c` if you wish to colorize the output text with a rainbow-like effect:
+Use `-c` if you wish to colorize the output text with a synthwave/rainbow-like effect:

 ![](img/botsay.png)